sjl/cl-losh/DOCUMENTATION.markdown

 Print `args` readably, separated by spaces and followed by a newline.

+  Returns the first argument, so you can just wrap it around a form without interfering with the rest of the program.

   This is what `print` should have been.

+### `SHUT-UP` (macro)

+    (SHUT-UP
+      &BODY
+      BODY)

+Run `body` with stdout and stderr redirected to the void.

 ## Package `LOSH.DISTRIBUTIONS`